-The six-foot-three, right-handed, slugging first baseman is an intriguing force at the plate, combining raw power and a shortened swing to use the whole field to his advantage at the plate.
-Speaking with the 22-year-old Tampa native, I immediately got the impression of a player with a terrific work regimen, a simple approach at the plate, and a willingness to strive to be great.
+The six-foot-three, right-handed slugging first baseman is an intriguing force at the plate, combining raw power and a shortened swing to use the whole field to his advantage.

-I had the privilege to speak with Alonso earlier this week, and we talked about a wide range of topics, from his draft night experience with his family, to his time with Brooklyn last year, and even a good recommendation for a chicken joint in Brooklyn!
+I had the privilege to speak with Alonso earlier this week, where we discussed the Draft night experience with his family, time with the Cyclones, and even a good recommendation for a chicken joint in Brooklyn.

-MMO – What was the moment like when you heard your name selected by the New York Mets in the 2nd round of the 2016 Draft?
+MMO – What was the moment like when you heard your name selected by the New York Mets in the second-round of the 2016 Draft?
 Were you with family and friends when you heard the news?

-Pete – Well I was with my parents, both my parents, my little brother Alex, and my girlfriend Hailey.
-And for draft night I was home, I just wanted to get away from the craziness… And we were practicing (Florida Gators) getting ready for Super Regional, I mean it was a pretty hectic week to say the least, but I just kind of wanted to get away and be with my immediate loved ones and it was definetly the most surreal experience and hearing my name called.
+Pete – I was with my parents, my little brother Alex, and my girlfriend Hailey.
+For Draft night I was home; I just wanted to get away from the craziness.
+We were practicing (Florida Gators) getting ready for Super Regionals.
+It was a pretty hectic week to say the least, but I just wanted to get away and be with my immediate loved ones and it was definitely the most surreal experience hearing my name called.

 MMO – If you had to write a scouting report on yourself, especially for fans that may not know a lot about you, how would you describe your strengths and weaknesses?

-Pete – Well, definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
-I have a real simple but aggressive approach: if I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
-Also, at the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.
+Pete – Definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
+I have a real simple but aggressive approach.
+If I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
+At the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.

-For me, once I get that pitch, one of the things I’ve been working on most is capitalizing on the pitches I can drive the most because if I miss that pitch, you may end up getting one pitch an at-bat, or even one pitch per game that you can really do damage with just depending on how good the pitcher is that day, but I mean if the pitcher can really execute then that definitely helps them out with my aggressive approach.
+Once I get that pitch one of the things I’ve been working on most is capitalizing on the pitches I can drive.
+If I miss that pitch you may end up getting one pitch an at-bat, or even one pitch per game that you can really do damage with just depending on how good the pitcher is that day.
+If the pitcher can really execute then that definitely helps them out with my aggressive approach.

 MMO – You and your Florida teammates had tremendous success in college, how did the time there help shape and prepare you for where you are now in your career?